appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/inline-button.md

 <!-- vale on -->

-This page provides information on the Inline Buttons widget(available in AI Assistant Apps), which enables placing multiple buttons in a single row with a customizable separator.
+This page provides information on the Inline Buttons widget *(available in AI Assistant Apps)*, which allows you to place multiple buttons in a single row with a customizable separator, providing a streamlined interface for user interactions.

  <ZoomImage
     src="/img/inline-button.png"